 The Indigenous Financial Counselling Mentorship Program began in 2008 with ICAN’s vision to raise the number of qualified and accredited Indigenous financial counsellors across Australia.

 At the onset of ICAN’s first ‘Mentorship Program’, there existed only four qualified Indigenous financial counsellors in Australia.
 Armed with it’s vision to Empower Indigenous Consumers, ICAN had set about the task of improving access to quality financial counselling services for Aboriginal and Torres Strait Islander peoples living in remote communities – whom often experience high volumes of consumer and financial detriment, due to limited financial literacy rates, English as a second language and geographical and cultural barriers to accessing support services.
-ICAN felt the best way to tackle this detriment was to armour and empower Indigenous peoples themselves, with the tools to combat their own issues in their own communities, by training Indigenous peoples in the Diploma of Community Services (Financial Counselling) – to become qualified and accredited financial counsellors.
+ICAN felt the best way to tackle this detriment was to armour and empower Indigenous peoples themselves, with the tools to combat their own issues in their own communities, by training Indigenous peoples in the Diploma of Financial Counselling – to become qualified and accredited financial counsellors.

-For further information about the program, contact:
+For further information about the programs, contact:

 Majella Anderson -Training Coordinator